 LocationAkaroa-Rue Brittan & Beach Road by the Fire Station

 Large marquee for hire within Banks Peninsula.
-Akaroa and Bays Lions Club have a very new framed marquee available for hire for all occasions.
+Akaroa and Bays Lions Club have a framed marquee available for hire for all occasions.
 Particulary suitable for weddings and private functions.
 All proceeds from the hire will go to support our local charitable causes.

 LocationAkaroa & Banks Peninsula